The appearance of de Sitter black holes and strong cosmic censorship: The ISCO and OSCO in RN-dS black hole

 \section{The ISCO and OSCO in RN-dS black hole}

 The existence of an ISCO for massive particles in the Schwarzschild black hole at $r = 6m$ is a well-known fact.
 However, in addition to the ISCO, there is an OSCO in the spacetime of the Schwarzschild-dS black hole or more general RN-dS black hole.
+Physically acceptable substances that can emit light are generally massive.
+As a result, we adapt the model of the accretion disk, which is regarded as the source of light emission, to consist of the stable orbits of these massive substances.
+Consequently, the accretion disk in an RN-dS black hole resembles a band distributed between the ISCO and OSCO.
+The accretion disk of a Kerr-dS spacetime is studied in \cite{Stuchlik:2020rls}.
 In this section, we will give a brief introduction to the ISCO and OSCO of the RN-dS black hole.

 In static coordinates, the metric of RN-dS black hole can be written as

 where

 Here, $M$ is mass parameter, $Q$ is electric charge parameter, and $\Lambda>0$ is the cosmological constant.
 We are interested in case with three horizons, i.e., the Cauchy horizon, the event horizon, and the cosmological horizon.
 The radii of these horizons are denoted as $r_-$, $r_+$, and $r_c$, respectively, which are three real roots of $f(r)=0$.
 With the help of the Killing vector fields $\partial/\partial t$ and $\partial/\partial \phi$, we can get the conserved quantities associated with the geodesic, which can be used to simplify the equations of motion of the particle.
 The motion of a particle with energy $E$ and angular momentum $l$ is governed by the equation